About the course

 CIP Pool, the jupyter server and the Lecture Notes

-The default is to use the server https://jupyter.kip.uni-heidelberg.de for this course (there is also jupyter2 in case of overcrowding).
-Please login there.
+The default is to point the browser to the server https://jupyter.kip.uni-heidelberg.de for this course.

-You can download the notebooks I'm showing, the problem sets and the ancillary data files from here
+You can download the notebooks I'm showing, the problem sets and the ancillary data files from the course web page here

 The simplest way to upload the files to the jupyter server is the following: